 There are literally thousands of hotels and motels in Australia ranging from un-graded cheap motels to 5-star luxury hotels.
-The standard is very high and is at least the equal of Western Europe.
 In major cities, you should be able to find somewhere without an advance booking fairly easily.

 Bed and Breakfast or guesthouse style accommodation is very common and is often a lot more affordable than staying in a hotel.
 Accommodation in this sector ranges from guest houses on farms to rooms above pubs.
 Obviously the standard varies quite considerably but generally, the accommodation is basic but comfortable.

-There are plenty of hostels in Australia, especially around the cities and more densely populated areas.
-We have had good experiences finding hostels on HostelWorld.
+We have had good experiences finding hostels in Australia on HostelWorld.
 They have the largest inventory of hostels worldwide, and with over 10 million reviews and ratings from other travellers, you know exactly what to expect.